 Joe Morris explains the learning site idea where livestock are concentrated for a short period followed by a generous recovery period.
 In the background, the learning site has about 700,000 pounds of stocker cattle per acre.

-To California ranchers, livestock operators, and land managers who use livestock:
+To California ranchers, livestock operators, land managers who use livestock, and Resource Conservation Districts:

-The Rancher-to-Rancher project can help you set up a small, no-risk learning site trial on your land, say a few acres or less, where you could concentrate livestock for a few hours or a day, and give it a substantial recovery period from grazing.
-Our support could be help in planning the trial to work with your needs, simple monitoring of the soil surface, and an optional soil carbon baseline plot.
+One common and popular format: the Rancher-to-Rancher network can help you set up a small, no-risk learning site trial on your land, say a couple of acres or less, where you could concentrate livestock for a few hours or a day, and give it a substantial recovery period from grazing.
+This could be a public event, or not.
+Our support could be help in planning the trial to work with your needs, some monitoring of the soil surface and water infiltration.

 We have been funded mainly by the 11th Hour project.
 To participate, contact one of our committee members: